devramkul/Road-Accident-Project/README.md

 The secondary KPIs focus on the total casualties categorized by vehicle type, monthly trends comparing casualties between the current year and the previous year, the road types with the maximum casualties, the distribution of casualties based on road surface conditions, and the relationship between casualties based on the location (area) and time (day/night).

+# Aim
+This project focuses on analyzing road accident data using Excel to create a comprehensive dashboard for the years 2021 and 2022.
+The dashboard will provide insights into various aspects of road accidents, including casualties, accident severity, vehicle types, monthly trends, road types, road surfaces, and the relationship between casualties and location/time.

 # Dataset
 The dataset used for this analysis is an Excel file containing road accident data for the years 2021 and 2022.
 The dataset includes information